Employers and Health Plans Solve Pandemic-Era Health and Benefits Administration Challenges Through Technology

 Hospital Indemnity and Voluntary Life Offerings

 With COVID-19 affecting millions of Americans, employers sought additional benefits to help employees confront the impact of a pandemic that often led to hospitalization.
-Benefitfocus saw a significant increase in hospital indemnity benefits and voluntary life insurance offerings and enrollments through its Benefit Catalog.
+Benefitfocus saw an increase in the purchase of hospital indemnity benefits and voluntary life insurance offerings through its Benefit Catalog.

 Adjustments to Enrollment and Management Practices